Updated: Jan 21

 Here are 4 reasons you should consider air pruning pots in your garden.

 Aeration is a process of air circulation to enhance or boost plant growth to produce a healthy plant.
-Without aeration, soil becomes compact and makes it hard for roots to grow.
+Without aeration, the soil becomes compact and makes it hard for roots to grow.
 By aerating soil, dry soil patches are broken to ensure water is evenly distributed and airflow gets to the roots.
 This way plants are kept healthy at all times.

 Plant roots have completely taken up the container/pot space.
 Roots form hard and compact by circling the pots forming pot shape due to space constrain.
-It means, the plant is not healthy because roots have taken out the soil with no nutrients, water and air for plants to grow.
+It means the plant is not healthy because roots have taken out the soil with no nutrients, water, and air for plants to grow.